 Using regular lines takes time.
 Once students have a solid foundation with regular number lines, move on to open numbers lines.
 The steps are similar but much faster.

-- First, identify the 2 tens the number being rounded falls between and put them on the number line.
+- First, identify the two tens the rounded number falls between and put them on the number line.

 - Label the midpoint of the number line.